SpectralDragon/LiteRoute/README.md

 - Demo project [Viper-LightRoute-Swinject](https://github.com/SpectralDragon/Viper-LightRoute-Swinject)

+## About LightRoute

+LightRoute can work with `Segue`, `UINavigationController` and default view controller presenting.

+For all transition, returns  `TransitionNode` instance, who managed current transition.
+You can change transition flow, how you want.

 ## How to use

 For example, we will make the transition between the two VIPER modules: